Water clarity- 10 (this river is my ‘benchmark’ for all others)

 Difficulty – moderate to advanced

-Wow, how could I have guessed that a day in the kayak could be simply enjoyable?
-As a kid our family frequented a number of Florida springs several times a year (Rock Springs), I still get cold thinking about that water.
+Wow, how could I have guessed that a day paddlin would be so simple and enjoyable?
+As a kid our family frequented a number of these Florida springs several times a year (Rock Springs), I still get cold thinking about that water.

-Back then I don’t recall if we shivered because of the temperature or with the anticipation an alligator strike (which never came), I suppose we just floated past them.
-This is the first time that I have returned in a few years, specifically for riding the same spring water, this time in a kayak.
+I don’t recall if we shivered because of the temperature or with the anticipation an alligator strike (which never came), I suppose we just floated right on past them.
+This is the first time that I have returned in many years – specifically for the same spring water, this time in a kayak.

 I headed to the boat ramp at Ray Wayside to meet-up with my cousin (a plan), Jo-Anne was one of those that swam along so many years ago.
-Its my nature to run ‘early’ for about everything, needless to say I was at the ramp at 630am waiting.
-With me traveling, our communication had been a little shady, so I really wasn’t sure if Jo would make it – but I hoped so.
+Its my nature to run ‘early’ for about everything – no different on this date, needless to say I was at the ramp at 630am waiting.
+With me traveling, our communication had been a little shady, so I really wasn’t sure if Jo would make it – but I sure hoped so.

-So I left the ramp and paddled up the Silver against the current, really not bad just a matter of keeping to the inside of the curves and outside of the main current.
-Seemed like I paddled for hours and I don’t mean that in a bad way – the time was thoroughly enjoyed within the natural peace that surrounded me – no fishing, no big boats, no noise…..
-The turtles and birds did not always leap off of the stumps as I neared – I could usually get within two feet, and then on the return float it was even closer.
+So I left the ramp and paddled up the Silver and against the current, really not bad just a matter of keeping to the inside of the curves and outside of the main current.
+It felt like I might have paddled for hours – and I don’t mean that in a bad way – the time along the way was thoroughly enjoyed within the natural peace that surrounded me – no fishing, no big boats, no noise…..
+The turtles and birds did not always leap off of the stumps as I neared – and I could usually get within two feet – on the return float it was even closer.

-With the crystal clear water the turtles that were in the water simply appeared to be suspended between me and the river-bed – large dark fish idled along the bottom too and ‘lazed ‘ in the clear sandy areas.
+With the crystal clear water the turtles in the water appeared to be suspended between me and the river-bed – large dark fish idled along the bottom too and ‘lazed ‘ in the clear sandy areas.
 There were gar passing in between also – much like Ichetucknee Springs.
-The cormorants (yes I know the other name for them) would dive and swim after a fish, all easily witnessed from the kayak above.
+The cormorants would dive and swim after a fish, all easily witnessed from the kayak above.
 It was possible to see thirty feet down, the nooks and crevices added to the character of the bottom while the current moved the occasional seaweed like a slowly waving flag on a warm summer day..